Home

 that he wears like a crown

-Have you seen his stripped stockings
+Have you seen his striped stockings

 and heard his sad tale